 Remote work opportunities have also made it easier for vulnerable individuals to continue their employment at home.
 Virtual meetings and cloud storage aren't new to the business world -- but the current pandemic illustrates just how important they can be.

 Keeping work functioning as normally as possible can make a big difference for someone's mental health.
-This is especially important in light of an ABC News/Washington Post poll that found Americans are more stressed by the coronavirus than the Great Recession.
-Being able to continue working relives many financial and emotional worries, which can significantly help one's mental wellbeing.
+This is especially important in light of an ABC News/Washington Post poll that found Americans are more stressed by the coronavirus than they were by the Great Recession.
+Being able to continue working relieves many financial and emotional worries, which can significantly help one's mental well-being.

 Getting through a changing time.